School Information

 Wood Ley is a school with a growing population on the Chilton Hall Estate, north west of the town centre.
 The school was built in 1989 and is situated in attractive grounds.
 The Foundation Stage area is a purpose-built extension – opened in 2007 – forming a key part of the planned second phase for Wood Ley School to accommodate the increasing number of pupils living in the area.

-The present pupil number on roll number is 290.
-There are 11 full time equivalent teachers supported by ten part time Teaching Assistants.
+The present pupil number on roll number is 307.
+There are 12 full time equivalent teachers supported by 20 part time Teaching Assistants.
 The pupil admission number is 45 for each year group.
 In the Foundation Stage there are two classes.
-In Key Stages One there are three mixed-aged classes.
-Lower Key Stage Two has three mixed-aged classes and Upper Key Stage Two has three mixed age classes.
+In Key Stages One there are three classes, one for year 1, one for year 2 and a mixed year 1-2 class.
+Lower Key Stage Two has three classes, one year 3 class, one year 4 class and a mixed year 3-4 class.
+Upper Key Stage Two has four classes, two year 5 classes and two year 6 classes.

 The school day is organised as follows: